 Leukemia is group of blood cancers that initiate in the bone marrow.
 There are four types of

-leukemia including two chronic types and two acute types: chronic lymphocytic and chronic myeloid leukemia, and acute lymphoblastic and acute myeloid leukemia.
+leukemia including two chronic types: chronic lymphocytic and chronic myeloid leukemia, and two acute types: acute lymphoblastic and acute myeloid leukemia.
 Symptoms include:

 Swollen lymph nodes